costrojs/costro/docs/Router.md

 ## Dynamic Routing

-Dynamic routes can be achieved by dynamic segments declared in the route `path`.
+Dynamic routes can be achieved by dynamic segments declared in the `path` of the route.
 Dynamic segments start with a colon.
-You can have multiple segments in the same route, and they will map to corresponding fields on `this.route.params` in the component class.
+You can have multiple segments in the same route, and they will mapped to the corresponding fields on `this.route.params` in the component class.

-In addition to `this.route.params`, the `this.route` object also exposes other useful information such as `this.route.path` (current path in the URL), $route.hash, etc. You can check out the full details in the [Component reference](Component.md#Component-route-data).
+In addition to `this.route.params`, the `this.route` object also exposes other useful information such as `this.route.path` (current path in URL).
+You can see all the details in the [Component reference](Component.md#Component-route-data).

 ```js
 const routes = [